lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ---

+## Choosing a server

+In order to figure out the mechanics of the game a quiet server with less than 50 players is a good place to start.
+Intuition would suggest Facepunch's official servers are the safest place to start but they're riddled with cheaters and attract a less friendly crowd.

+A well maintained community server will keep tabs on cheaters and police players who are abusive or disrespectful.
+If you're playing on your own, look for solo/duo/trio servers as they restrict players to small groups and mean you'll avoid large clans and zergs.

+When you're learning the ropes other players are usually more hindrance than help so don't be scared to jump on an empty community server.

+---

 ## The Basics

-Once you've banged on a few trees and [nodes](http://rust.wikia.com/wiki/Rocks) with your rock and collected some hemp there are a few items you'll want to craft:
+Once you've banged on a few trees and [nodes](http://rust.wikia.com/wiki/Rocks) with your rock and collected some hemp (cloth) there are a few items you'll want to craft:

 - [Paper Map](http://rust.wikia.com/wiki/Paper_Map) <small>First craft paper (5 wood)</small>
 - [Stone Hatchet](http://rust.wikia.com/wiki/Stone_Hatchet) <small>200 wood, 100 stone</small>